Praveen-Chouthri/GenAI_Hackathon/README.md

  📢 **Important:**
- This project must be opened with **Live Server** or any local web server.
+ This project must be opened with **Live Server** or any local web server or using url https://gen-ai-hackathon-pc.vercel.app/

 # GenAI Shop – E-Commerce Web App